cephasteom/zen-docs/docs/docs/parameters/special-parameters.md

 ```js
 'chord chords f`min7 c`min7'
 ```
 Intended to hold a list of [chords](/docs/docs/parameters/chords), `chord` does not make a sound itself, but is 'hooked into' by an [inversion](#inversion) parameter further downstream.
-It is commonly used to set a global harmony, which can then be called on and interpreted in different ways by different streams.
+It is commonly used to set a global harmony, which can then be called on and interpreted in different ways by other streams.

 It is best populated with the [chords](/docs/docs/parameters/parameter-functions#chords) parameter function, but can also be populated by other methods like so:
 ```js